rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>[4] pages</CITE>
 > Note on extent of manifestation: <CITE>Folded single sheet; last three pages are blank</CITE>

-<a name="5.201.3.5">5.201.3.5</a> If the manifestation has duplicate sequences of paging, as is sometimes the case with manifestations having parallel texts, record both pagings and make an explanatory note on extent of manifestation (see [5.20.8.2](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.8.2)).
+<a name="5.201.3.5">5.201.3.5</a> If the manifestation has duplicate sequences of paging, as is sometimes the case with manifestations having parallel texts, record both pagings and make an explanatory note on extent of manifestation (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.8.2](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.8.2)).

 > Example:
 > Extent of manifestation: <CITE>xii, [1], 35, 35, [1] p.</CITE>